hiyadullu/quickserve/README.md

-QuickServe
+# QuickServe

 QuickServe is a digital QR and ledger-based Point of Sale (POS) system designed for small to medium-level restaurants and cafes.
 It enables seamless order management, improves customer experience, and simplifies backend operations for vendors and administrators.

+---

-Features
+## Features

-1. Customer Website
+1. **Customer Website**
--> Customers can scan a QR code placed on the table to access the digital menu.
+   - Customers can scan a QR code placed on the table to access the digital menu.

--> Allows users to browse the menu, add items to the cart, and place orders without waiting for a waiter.
+   - Allows users to browse the menu, add items to the cart, and place orders without waiting for a waiter.

-2. Vendor POS System
+2. **Vendor POS System**
--> Vendors receive and manage live orders from customers in real-time.
+   - Vendors receive and manage live orders from customers in real-time.

--> View active tables, order status, and total sales.
+   - View active tables, order status, and total sales.

--> Upload and manage menu items.
+   - Upload and manage menu items.

--> Track earnings and analyze sales trends.
+   - Track earnings and analyze sales trends.

--> Manage profile and restaurant details.
+   - Manage profile and restaurant details.

-3. Admin Panel
+3. **Admin Panel**
--> View demo requests submitted by businesses via the landing page.
+   - View demo requests submitted by businesses via the landing page.

--> Track sales and order data from all registered businesses.
+   - Track sales and order data from all registered businesses.

--> Respond to queries or support requests from vendors.
+   - Respond to queries or support requests from vendors.

-4. Landing Page Website
+4. **Landing Page Website**
--> Serves as the public-facing website for the product.
+   - Serves as the public-facing website for the product.

--> Businesses can request a demo by submitting their details (email, phone number, business type, etc.).
+   - Allows businesses to request a demo by submitting email, phone number, and business details.

--> Acts as the entry point for new vendors to join the platform.
+---

-Prerequisites
+## Prerequisites

-Before setting up or contributing to the project, ensure you have the following installed:
+Make sure you have the following installed before working on or running the project:

--> Node.js (v16 or higher)
+- Node.js (v16 or higher)

--> npm
+- npm or yarn

--> PostgreSQL (latest version recommended)
+- PostgreSQL (latest version)

--> Git (for version control)
+- Docker and Docker Compose (optional for containerization)
+- Git

+---